Cryaaa/Python-Image-Analysis-Blog/index.md

-# Extending ImageJ Macro auto completion in Fijis script editor
+# Image Analysis in Python from a Biologist for Biologists
-## Outline
+## Topics
 * [Intorduction to Using Python for Image Analysis](https://cryaaa.github.io/Python-Image-Analysis-Blog/#introduction)

 <a name="introduction"></a>